 instructs the Council

-in the light of the results of this consultation:
+in the light of the decisions on the intergovernmental preparatory process of the overall review in accordance with UNGA Res.
+68/302:

-1 to consider and decide on the Union's role in and contribution to the overall review process;

-2 to examine ways and means to enhance ITU's lead role in any relevant preparatory process;
+1 to examine ways and means to enhance ITU's lead role in any relevant preparatory process;

-3 to request the Secretary-General, under the preparatory process, to carry out coordination with all stakeholders and provide mechanisms, including the possibility of holding open consultations;

-4 to evaluate at its 2011 session the financial burden for the Union that might result from its contribution to the preparatory process;
+2 in accordance with UNGA resolution 68/302, and as part of the preparatory process, to take stock of the progress made by ITU in the implementation of the outcomes of the World Summit on the Information Society and to address potential information and communications technology gaps and areas for continued focus, as well as addressing challenges, including bridging the digital divide, and harnessing information and communications technologies for development;

-5 to report to the next plenipotentiary conference on preparations for final overall review of the implementation of the WSIS outcomes and formulate proposals for further activities.
+3 to report to the next plenipotentiary conference on implementation of the WSIS outcomes and formulate proposals for further activities in light of the decision of the high-level meeting of the General Assembly, December 2015.

 Part 26 (XXVI)